TamkienLe/HotTopicBot/README.md

 Auto-Checkout bot made for friends to purchase limited funko pops.

-High demand Funkos get announced and links are later posted on socials.
+High demand Funkos get announced and the links are later posted on socials.
 The bot automates the checkout process to ensure the item gets bought before sold out.

 Website: https://www.hottopic.com/